Jim-Marsden/Bunny-Hop-Engine/README.md

 # BHE — Bunny Hop Engine

-Said Bee

-BHE is a game engine that parses JSON files to make a playable experience.
-Complete with Designer, and portable engine binary.
-It currently supports Windows - amd64, Linux – amd64, aarch64.
-Currently relies on SFML for rendering, and inputs.
-TGUI for the graphical-user-interface.
+A JSON parser that turns JSON files into games!

+It comes in two parts, a desinger and the engine itself.
+It creates and parses JSON files.
+The goal is to have a full-featured 2D engine that anyone can use without knowing how to code.
 ## Authors

-- Jim Marsden — main developer
+- Jim Marsden
-- Insula — OS X developer
+- Insula

-## Download

-Coming Soon

-## Install

-Coming Soon
+- TremblingOdin